-b.
-Is there a responsibility to contribute to repair and maintenance of the roof, common stairwell or other common areas?
+Is there a responsibility to contribute to repair and maintenance of the roof, common b. stairwell or other common areas?

 As above.
+There is no shared stair.

-c.
-Has there been any major repair or replacement of any part of the roof during the time you have owned the property?
+Has there been any major repair or replacement of any part of the roof during the time you C. have owned the property?